Piciorus/AccesaInternshipGamification-Web/README.md

 * Assets - global static assets like photos, svgs
 * Environments- store environment-specific settings for an application..
-* Shared-contains reusable code that can be used across multiple components, modules or services in the application.
+* Shared - contains reusable code that can be used across multiple components, modules or services in the application.
-* App- contains following folders:
+* App - contains following folders:
     * Apps:contains all the components from the application,organized in modules.
     * Auth:contains the login and register component
     * Core:contains the layout with the header and routing to all components